Trajectory-based models in strong-field physics: Trajectory-based simulations of frustrated tunneling ionization

-The toolkit for semiclassical simulations of molecules in strong laser fields was developed in Ref.~\cite{Emma2014}.
-The computational approach used in \cite{Emma2014} for the solution of the system of Newton's equations of motion is based on the regularization scheme, as well as on the combination of the leapfrog propagation technique with the Bulirsch-Stoer method \cite{Bulirsch1966} (see Ref.~\cite{Press} for a textbook treatment).
-This method also fully accounts for the Coulomb singularity and is numerically more stable than the one used in \cite{Emma2012}.
-This is due to the fact that the masses do not enter into the time transformation, which leads to a more accurate treatment of many-body systems with large mass ratios.
+A computational toolkit enabling semiclassical simulations of molecules in strong laser fields was developed in Ref. ~\cite{Emma2014}.
+This method combines leapfrog propagation with the Bulirsch-Stoer scheme \cite{Bulirsch1966} (see Ref.~\cite{Press} for a textbook treatment), regularizes Coulomb singularities, and provides a stable treatment for systems with large mass ratios.
 Furthermore, the method of Ref.~\cite{Emma2014} allows for tunneling of each of the two electrons during the time propagation, i.e., the motion of both electrons is not entirely classical.
 This feature is important for an accurate description of the enhanced ionization process.
 Indeed, in this process a double potential well is formed at a critical internuclear distance.
 As a result, it is easier for an electron bound in the higher potential well to tunnel to the lower potential well and then leave the molecule in the ionization process.
 The developed toolkit was used to study the FDI process in an elliptically polarized laser field.
 It is shown that the two-electron effects disappear with increasing ellipticity \cite{Emma2014}.

 Using the toolkit \cite{Emma2014}, the FDI process in D$_3^{+}$ was studied in Ref.~\cite{Emma2016}.
 A D$_3^{+}$ is a two-electron triatomic molecule, and therefore, FDI for this molecule is described by the following scheme: D$_3^{+}\rightarrow$D$^{*}$+2D$^{+}+e$.
 It was found that the kinetic energy release of the nuclei calculated within the semiclassical method is in a good agreement with experimental results.
 The two pathways responsible for FDI were investigated for the D$_3^{+}$ molecule.
 It is shown that with increasing intensity the underlying mechanism switches from tunneling to barrier-suppression ionization.
 Finally, the angular distributions of the ion fragments show an asymmetry that is a signature of only one of the two pathways of the FDI process \cite{Emma2016}.
 This asymmetry can be observed experimentally.